 There are legitimate reasons why someone may not want to meet right away.
 They may be cautious of people they meet online, or simply have a busy schedule.
 They may simply be shy.

 There are less honorable reasons for not wanting to meet in person as well.
 They may be in a relationship or not look like their photos.
 They may simply prefer the fantasy of an online relationship to a real life one.

 Things also move quickly on online dating sites.
 If you wait too long, the person will likely just move on to the next person that catches their eye.

 How to Prevent It

 Guys, the easiest way to prevent this one is to simply move off the dating site quickly.
-10-15 messages is the optimum amount before you ask for a number or a d ate.
+10-15 messages are the optimum amount before you ask for a number or a date.
 This means 10-15 solid messages, not “hey”.

 Another good rule of thumb is to never wait more than a week from the time you began talking to ask them out on a date.
 Any longer, and they may decide that you are n’t interested in a date with them.

 7. Being Too Picky